What you need to know to be an MFOA legislative activist

 • No pre-registration is required for in-person hearing testimony.

 • Most Committees have a three-minute rule.
 Practice your speech at a regular pace so you can comfortably complete it in three minutes.
-You can always submit materials and other testimony in writing and reference it in your oral testimony.
+You can always submit supportive materials and data attached to your actual testimony.
 You also can elaborate if the Committee asks you a question after your testimony.
 Use the question time to not only ask the question, but perhaps refer to a key point in your testimony you wish to add to or underscore.
+Often, they will not ask follow-up questions.

-• Print one copy of your speech in large font to make it easier to read / refer to.
+• Print one copy of your testimony in large font to make it easier to read / refer to.
 Highlight the keywords.
-Memorizing pieces of the speech is helpful so that you can make eye contact with Committee, but time is limited, so it is often good to read your remarks to be sure you say what you want to in 3 minutes.
+Time is limited, so it is often good to read your testimony to be sure you say what you want to in 3 minutes.
+Memorizing pieces of the speech is helpful or a pause after a key point allows you to occasionally make eye contact with committee,

 • Practicing your speech as it’s written can sound different than when given orally.
 Write your remarks like you talk.